 It's definitely possible to build successful websites with a group of people.
 Profits might be less in the beginning, but so is the work, and you'll have someone else there for motivation, support, or just picking up slack and finding your mistakes.
 If you have three people working on a website, each publishing just 2x per week, that's a post every day, which can bring some huge traffic to your website.
 Plus, since you are only posting 2x per week yourself, you can spend more time doing proper research and writing excellent posts!

-3) Buy a Website on Flippa or Empire Flippers
+3) Buy a Website

 Flippa is a bidding website where you can buy websites and online businesses.
 It is a